Research course

 Course content

-Archaeology students often undertake some form of fieldwork as part of their PhD, such as small-scale excavation, survey, rock art recording, and working with museum collections and archives.
+Archaeology students often undertake some form of fieldwork as part of their PhD.
+This could be a small-scale excavation, survey, rock art recording, or work with museum collections and archives.

 • history, theory and practice of Archaeology;